NaveenChand755/tech-social-hub/README.md

 1. A user can register and Login
 2. A user can add his profile information like his current employment , skills and his education and also can add his experience
 3. User can view others profiles who have registered in the application
-4. User can add posts and also can like and commit on the others posts
+4. User can add posts and also can like and comment on the others posts
 5. Application also uses a github third party API which pulls in the users github information on entering is github user name

 # Project Structure